Pharmacologic: aromatase inhibitors

 For patients who are medically able to begin exercise, implement appropriate resistive exercises and aerobic training to maintain muscle strength and aerobic capacity during cancer chemotherapy or to help restore function after chemotherapy.

-Because of potential cardiopulmonary problems, use caution during aerobic exercise and other forms of ...
+Because of potential cardiopulmonary problems, use caution ...